Special Relativity -- Applications to astronomy and the accelerator physics: Relativity and X-Ray Free Electron Lasers

 \subsection{Introductory Remarks}

-In the previous chapter we attempted to answer the question of why the error in radiation theory should have so long remained undetected.
-According to covariant approach, the various relativistic kinematics effects concerning to the synchrotron radiation setup, turn up in successive orders of approximation.
-Instead of small (total) velocity parameter $(v/c)$ in the non-relativistic case, we use a small transverse velocity parameter $(v_{\perp}/c)$.
-In our previous discussion of bending magnet radiation, we learned that a motion of the single ultrarelativistic electron in a constant magnetic field, according to the theory of relativity, influences the kinematics terms of the second order $(v_{\perp}/c)^2$ only.
-It is demonstrated that due to a combination of the ultrarelativistic (i.e. paraxial) approximation and a very special symmetry of the conventional synchrotron radiation setup there is a cancellation of the second order relativistic kinematics effects except the non-zero red shift of the critical frequency, which arises when there are perturbations of the electron motion in the (bending) magnetic field direction.
-But synchrotron radiation from a bending magnets is emitted within a wide range of frequencies, and the output intencity is not sensitive on the red shift.
-That means that the spontaneous synchrotron radiation does not show sensitivity to the difference between covariant and non-covariant particle trajectories.
+In the previous chapter, we examined why the error in radiation theory remained undetected for so long.
+Within the covariant framework, relativistic kinematic effects in synchrotron radiation emerge in successive orders of approximation.
+Rather than using the total velocity parameter $(v/c)$ as in non-relativistic cases, we employ the small transverse velocity parameter $(v_{\perp}/c)$.

+In our earlier discussion of bending magnet radiation, we found that the motion of a single ultrarelativistic electron in a constant magnetic field, according to relativistic theory, affects kinematic terms only at the second order, i.e., $(v_{\perp}/c)^2$ It has been shown that, due to a combination of the ultrarelativistic (or paraxial) approximation and the specific symmetry of conventional synchrotron radiation setups, second-order relativistic kinematic effects cancel out—except for a non-zero redshift in the critical frequency.
+This redshift arises when the electron experiences perturbations in the direction of the bending magnetic field.
+However, because synchrotron radiation from bending magnets spans a broad frequency range, the output intensity is largely insensitive to this redshift.
+As a result, spontaneous synchrotron radiation shows no observable sensitivity to the differences between covariant and non-covariant particle trajectories.
-But in the 21st century with the operation XFELs this situation changes.
-An XFEL is an example where the first order kinematics term $(v_{\perp}/c)$ plays an essential role in the description of the XFEL radiation and, in this case, covariant coupling of fields and particles predicts an effect in complete contrast to the conventional treatment.
-In this chapter we present a critical reexamination of existing XFEL theory.
-The main emphasize of this chapter is on coherent undulator radiation from the modulated electron beam.
-This chapter mainly addressed to readers with limiting knowledge of accelerator and XFEL physics.

-The usual XFEL theory based on the use of old Newtonian kinematics for particle dynamics and the Einstein's kinematics for the electrodynamics.
-In fact, the usual theoretical treatment of relativistic particle dynamics involves only a corrected Newton's second law and is based on the use Galilean edition of velocities.
-For rectilinear motion of the modulated electron beam, non-covariant and covariant approaches produce the same trajectories, and Maxwell's equations are compatible with the result of conventional particle tracking.
-However, one of the consequences of the relativity of simultaneity (i.e. mixture of positions and time) is a difference between covariant and non-covariant kinematics of a modulated electron beam in a given magnetic field.
-The theory of relativity shows that discussed above difference related with the acceleration along curved trajectories.